How to Use Claude AI for Beginners in 2026 (Free Guide)

 Skills & Connectors

-Packaged instructions for specific tasks (Skills) and links to outside apps like Slack, Notion, or Google Workspace (Connectors).
-Used to be Pro-only, moved to free in February 2026.
+Packaged instructions for specific tasks and links to outside apps like Slack, Notion, or Google Workspace.

 Why Claude Sometimes “Forgets,” Contradicts Itself, or Gets Worse Mid‑Conversation